jimr/deba-bocho/README.rst

 - implement rotation properly ✓
 - allow a "zoom" option ✓
-- optional drop-shadows (and make right-edge black separators optional also)
+- optional drop-shadows (and make the basic edge separators optional also)
 - automatic spacing as an option as well as fixed pixel spacing
 - horizontal and vertical spacing (currently only horizontal)
 - horizontal and vertical offsets ✓
-- optional right-to-left stacking
+- optional right-to-left stacking ✓
 - handle non-A4 aspect ratio input documents ✓
 - ensure sliced PNGs are large enough when custom width / height are specified
 - docs